dymensionxyz/networks/dymension_hub/dym-test-1/genesis_validators.md

 For a demonstration of a step-by-step guide to creating a PR please follow the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) or watch this helpful [youtube video](https://www.youtube.com/watch?v=a_FLqX3vGR4).

 Only PRs from selected validators will be accepted.
 Validators must submit their PRs prior to the deadline submission date.
+Make sure to inform the Dymension team in the #genesis-validator Discord channel when you submit the PR and your moniker name.

 The Dymension core team will provide Part 2 instructions of replacing the genesis.json and starting the network.
 Please follow on-going communication on Discord and reach out to the Dymension core team whenever you have any questions.

+### Welcome aboard!